jonathadv/simple-mock-server/README.md

 ### Writing a mock

 The file `config.json` contains all mocks information and may contain `host` and `port` settings as well.
-To create a new mock, change `config.json` following the following examples.
+To create a new mock, change `config.json` following the examples.

 ```
 {